Comparative evaluation of point process forecasts: Consistent scoring functions for point patterns

 where $f : [0, \infty) \to \real$ is a strictly convex function. \end{example}

-This construction is not limited to the expected number of points in a set, but works for any combination of elicitable functional (e.g.\ expectation) and point process feature (e.g.\ number of points).
-More precisely, let $\sO$ be an observation domain, $g : \Mz \to \sO$ a measurable mapping and $g( \cP) := \lbrace P \circ g^{-1} \mid P \in \cP \rbrace$.
-Due to the transformation principle (Proposition~\ref{prop:TrafoPrinciple}), the functional $\Gamma (P) := T (P \circ g^{-1})$ is elicitable whenever $T : g(\cP) \to \sA$ is elicitable.
-We recover Example~\ref{ex:SimpleProperty} by choosing $T(F)= \E_F Y$ and $g(\varphi) = \varphi (B)$.
-The elicitability of other ``simple" properties like finite-dimensional distributions and void probabilities is a straightforward consequence of Proposition~\ref{prop:TrafoPrinciple}.
+This construction is not limited to the expected number of points in a set, but works for any combination of elicitable functional (e.g.\ expectation) and point process feature (e.g.\ number of points): Let $\sO$ be an observation domain and $g : \Mz \to \sO$ a measurable mapping.
+The transformation principle (Proposition~\ref{prop:TrafoPrinciple}) then implies that the functional $\Gamma (P) := T (P \circ g^{-1})$ is elicitable whenever $T : \lbrace P \circ g^{-1} \mid P \in \cP \rbrace \to \sA$ is elicitable.
+We recover Example~\ref{ex:SimpleProperty} by choosing $T(F) = \E_F Y$ and $g(\varphi) = \varphi (B)$.
+The elicitability of other ``simple" properties such as finite-dimensional distributions and void probabilities is a straightforward consequence of Proposition~\ref{prop:TrafoPrinciple} and deferred to the Supplementary Material.

+Different choices for $T$ and $g$ in Proposition~\ref{prop:TrafoPrinciple} lead to a wide variety of different functionals and consistent scoring functions.
+The core idea in \citet{Heinetal2019} is to choose $T$ as the identity on $\lbrace P \circ g^{-1} \mid P \in \cP \rbrace$.
+Two distributional models $P, Q \in \cP$ of the process $\Phi$ can then be compared based on realizations by comparing $P \circ g^{-1}$ and $Q \circ g^{-1}$ via a consistent scoring function for distributions.
+The mapping $g: \Mz \to \sO$ is selected to be an estimator of some quantity of interest, e.g.\ a kernel-based intensity estimator.
+Since the distributions of such estimators will usually not be explicitly available, approximating the scoring functions via simulations becomes necessary.
+Moreover, as different $P \in \cP$ may lead to the same law $P \circ g^{-1}$, this approach hinges on the ability of $g$ to discriminate between two distributions $P$ and~$Q$.